-(Disclaimer: Nothing in this article is intended as investment advice but merely to demonstrate various examples of trading strategies as a foil to explain trading concepts.)
+(Disclaimer: Nothing in this article is intended as investment advice or finding the most profitable crypto trading strategy but merely to demonstrate various examples of trading strategies as a foil to explain trading concepts.)

 An Overview of the Cryptocurrency Market